romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How does GitHub manage identity and authorization for users within organizations?
+Q: How does GitHub manage identity and authorization for users within organizations?
 <details><summary>Show the answer</summary><p>

 - **GitHub uses a combination of SAML SSO for identity management and fine-grained access controls for authorization within organizations**